- Overview

 To let job seekers apply quickly on Indeed, use the Easily apply feature through Indeed Apply.

-Jobs with the Easily apply feature receive 12% more clicks.
-Indeed Apply also lets job seekers use their Indeed Resume, which further simplifies the application process.
+Jobs with Easily apply get 12% more clicks.
+Indeed Apply also lets job seekers apply with their Indeed Resume, which makes the process easier.

 To configure Indeed Apply for your jobs: